nodejs/node/doc/api.markdown

 Sets the encoding (either `'ascii'`, `'utf8'`, or `'binary'`) for data that is received.

+### stream.setSecure(credentials)

+Enables HTTPS support for the stream, with the crypto module credentials specifying the private key and certificate of the stream, and optionally the CA certificates for use in peer authentication.

+If the credentials hold one ore more CA certificates, then the stream will request for the peer to submit a client certificate as part of the HTTPS connection handshake.
+The validity and content of this can be accessed via verifyPeer() and getPeerCertificate().

+### stream.verifyPeer()

+Returns true or false depending on the validity of the peers's certificate in the context of the defined or default list of trusted CA certificates.

+### stream.getPeerCertificate()

+Returns a JSON structure detailing the peer's certificate, containing a dictionary with keys for the certificate 'subject', 'issuer', 'valid_from' and 'valid_to'

 ### stream.write(data, encoding='ascii')

 Sends data on the stream.
 The second parameter specifies the encoding in